Using Application Update Lockdown

 - Click on Settings & Information in the Application panel on the right of the screen

-- In the Application Update Lockdown panel, select the level of lockdown you require
+- In the Application Update Lockdown panel, select the level of lockdown you require, and select authorized team members where needed.

 - Click Save Lockdown Settings